nh-server/switch-guide/docs/extras/updating.md

 1. Turn off your Nintendo Switch and plug your SD card in your computer.
 2. Download the latest version of <a href="https://github.com/CTCaer/Hekate/releases/" target="_blank">Hekate</a> (Download the `hekate_ctcaer_(version).zip` release of hekate).
+3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card.
+If you are asked to overwrite or merge files while copying, say yes to merge/overwrite them.
-3. Copy Hekate's `.bin` file from the Hekate `.zip` file to the `bootloader` folder on your SD card.
+4. Copy Hekate's `.bin` file from the Hekate `.zip` file to the `atmosphere` folder on your SD card.
+5. If you already have `reboot_payload.bin` in the `atmosphere` folder on your SD card, delete it.
-4. Rename Hekate's `.bin` file to `update.bin` (if you already have an `update.bin`, remove the old one.)
+6. Rename Hekate's `.bin` file to `reboot_payload.bin`.
-5. Put your SD card back in your Switch and launch CFW.
+7. Put your SD card back in your Switch and launch CFW.

 ### Automated method: atmosphere-updater